oscal-compass/e2e-demo-cac-catalog-cis/md_catalogs/cis-v8/cisc-3.md

 ## Control Statement

 Develop processes and technical controls to identify, classify, securely handle, retain, and dispose of data.
+TEST

 ## Control guidance